oceanprotocol/ocean-node/README.md

 npm run test:integration
 ```

-If you started barge without c2d components you can run a lighter version of integration tests that do no run the compute to data tests.
+If you started barge without c2d components you can run a lighter version of integration tests that do not run the compute to data tests.

 ```bash
 npm run test:integration-light